Holographic duals of evaporating black holes: Page curve for evaporating black holes

 Other differences concern the type of black holes in the higher-dimensional bulk.
 In \cite{Chen:2020uac,Chen:2020hmv} they are AdS-Rindler spacetimes, which can be regarded as the simplest uniform funnels, and are the solutions \eqref{adsbstring} with $r_0=0$ and $k=-1$, which are not amenable to our large $D$ study.
 Other solutions, built numerically \cite{Almheiri:2019psy}, describe equilibrium funnels in a Poincar\'e patch Randall-Sundrum braneworld in AdS$_5$.
-Clearly, any equilibrium configuration where there is entanglement between the black hole and the radiation must have a static or stationary funnel.
+Clearly, any equilibrium configuration where there is entanglement between the black hole and the radiation must have a static or stationary funnel.\footnote{The model in \cite{Geng:2020qvw} can also be regarded as connecting the black hole and the bath in equilibrium.}

 Our setups introduce dynamical evolution in the picture.
 Due to the time dependence, the relevant entropies must be computed through the quantum HRT formula.
-In principle this can be evaluated for our solutions since we have the complete form of the metrics, even if in numerical form.
-However, the actual computations are delicate and we postpone them to the future.
+In principle, this can be evaluated for our solutions since we have the complete form of the metrics, even if in numerical form.
+However, the actual computations are delicate and outside the scope of this article.
 Here we will remain content with qualitatively arguing for the dominant surfaces through the holographic form of the quantum extremal prescription.

 Let us discuss the Page curve for the evaporation of a droplet into a colder bath, which we examined in Secs.~\ref{subsec:coldbath} and \ref{subsec:collevap}.
+For this purpose, it will be convenient to resort to a different kind of diagram that represents the two asymptotic regions of the geometry (see Appendix~\ref{app:diagrams}).
+For instance, figure~\ref{fig:rattle} describes the same configuration as figure~\ref{fig:tumor}, but the latter only showed one of the two asymptotic regions.

+With this understanding, in figure~\ref{fig:rts} we draw the HRT surfaces on a given Cauchy slice, in both kinds of diagrams.

-The HRT surface is anchored in the non-gravitating bath (see Fig.~\ref{fig:rts}), and in the early moments, it should go directly through the horizon.
-Without a detailed calculation, we cannot pinpoint the precise place in the bulk horizon where the HRT surface enters, but we may presume (assuming, e.g., time-symmetric initial data) that initially this will happen near where the horizon is thinner and the ER bridge is smaller.
+The HRT surface is anchored in the non-gravitating bath, and in the early moments, it should go directly through the horizon.
+Without a detailed calculation, we cannot pinpoint the precise place in the bulk horizon where the HRT surface enters, but we may presume (assuming, e.g., time-symmetric initial data) that initially, this will happen near where the horizon is thinner and the ER bridge is smaller.
 This initial quantum extremal surface will move as the bulk horizon evolves, but its increase will come mostly from the growth of the ER bridge.
 This gives the initial rise in the Page curve for the entropy.